archie-was-taken/urbanclictionary/README.md

 WORD is the word you want to look for

-result is the definition you want
+RESULT_NUMBER is the definition you want
 ![example of a result/definition](result.png)

-and page is well, the page
+and PAGE_NUMBER is well, the page
 ![navigation page example](page.png)